MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community space
+This Code of Conduct applies within all community spaces, and also applies when an individual is officially re